cdn77/debugr/packages/slack-handler/README.md

 Slack Log Handler for Debugr
 =========================

-This LogHandler adds logging to slack channel.
+This log handler will send each entry with a log level at or above a configured threshold as a message to a configured Slack channel.

 ## Installation